study-ORCATech-cloud/cicd-labs/ArgoCD/LAB01-Deploy-First-Application/LAB.md

     ```bash
     minikube stop
     ```
-    <br>Remember to also stop the `kubectl port-forward` command for the Argo CD UI if it's still running in another terminal.
+    Remember to also stop the `kubectl port-forward` command for the Argo CD UI if it's still running in another terminal.

 ---